 1. Read the source data

 You might be coming from other GIS or XML-based data, CAD drawings, databases, tables/spreadsheets, a web format, or any number of other sources.
 Maybe you’re trying to combine more than one format, like Esri Shapefile and raster imagery.
 Whatever your source, it’s possible to convert it to KML.
-At this step you need to extract the full schema, including geometry, all attribute information, and any metadata.
+At this step, you need to extract the full schema, including geometry, attributes, and metadata.

 2. Set the coordinate system